ParthBotre/hackutd_25/README.md

    - AI edits are automatically saved to the database
    - Manual edits can be saved with the "Save Changes" button

-### 3. View Past Projects
+### 5. View Past Projects

 1. All generated mockups appear in the "Past Projects" section (right sidebar on dashboard)
+2. Two projects per row in a beautiful grid layout
-2. Click any project card to view and edit it again
+3. Click any project card to view and edit it again
-3. Your edits are persisted in the SQLite database
+4. Your edits are persisted in the SQLite database
+5. Chat interface and Past Projects are in a 60/40 split for optimal viewing

-### 4. Refine with AI
+### 6. Refine with AI

 1. Click "Refine with AI" button in the header
 2. The AI will generate an improved version of the current mockup
 3. Review and continue editing as needed

-### 5. Export for Development
+### 7. Export for Development

 1. Once satisfied with the mockup, click "Download HTML"
 2. Share the HTML file with your development team
 3. Developers can use it as a reference for implementation

-### 6. GitHub Repository Integration
+### 8. GitHub Repository Integration

-1. When generating a mockup, optionally provide a GitHub repository URL
+1. Ask the chatbot to "fetch readme" to load your repository's tech stack
-2. The system will analyze the repository to understand:
+2. The system will analyze the repository README to understand:
-   - Technology stack (from package.json, requirements.txt, etc.)
+   - Technology stack and frameworks
-   - Existing design patterns and components
-   - Code structure and conventions
+   - Project structure and conventions
+   - Existing patterns and best practices
-3. The mockup will be enhanced to align with your repository's context
+3. The AI will use this context for:
-4. This creates more relevant mockups that match your existing codebase

-### 7. Submit to Jira
+   - Better mockup suggestions aligned with your stack
+   - More relevant feature recommendations
+   - Context-aware JIRA ticket generation
+4. **Dynamic Loading**: README is only fetched when you explicitly request it, not hardcoded

+### 9. Create JIRA Tickets from Mockups

-1. After generating a mockup, click the "Submit" button
+1. After generating a mockup in the chat, click "Create JIRA Tickets"
+2. Or, from the mockup viewer, click "Create JIRA Tickets"
-2. The system will:
+3. The system will:
-   - Compare the mockup with your GitHub repository
+   - Analyze the mockup with AI
-   - Identify required changes and implementation tasks
+   - Generate 3-5 implementation tickets covering frontend, backend, integration, etc.
-   - Create multiple Jira tickets with:
+   - Create tickets in your KAN board with:
-     - Difficulty scores (1-10)
+     - **Difficulty scores** (1-10 scale)
-     - Priority levels (High, Medium, Low)
+     - **Priority levels** (High, Medium, Low)
-     - Detailed descriptions
-     - Acceptance criteria
+     - **Detailed descriptions**
+     - **Acceptance criteria** (AI-generated)
-3. View all created tickets with their details and links
+4. View all created tickets with direct links to JIRA
+5. Monitor progress through the JIRA Dashboard

 ## 🛠️ API Endpoints